 After your doctor takes your blood, he or she sends it to a lab for a complete blood count (CBC), which measures the number of red cells, white cells and platelets in your blood.
 A PV diagnosis is considered if your red cell counts are elevated.
 The test also measures your hemoglobin and hematocrit concentration:

-Hematocrit is the proportion of red cells in blood volume, usually expressed as a percentage or an increase in hemoglobin concentration in the blood.
+- Hematocrit is the proportion of red cells in blood volume, usually expressed as a percentage.
 Hematocrit concentration ranges from about 36 percent to 46 percent in healthy women and 42 percent to 52 percent in healthy men.

 Other Markers in Blood

 Your doctor looks for other markers in your blood to confirm a PV diagnosis: